-Real estate trends that are reshaping the industry
+Real estate trends that are reshaping the industry property developers in uae

 Real estate trends are often dynamic and can even change multiple times within a single business cycle, thanks to their very own nature.
-This is a reality even some of the top property developers in the UAE agree with.
+This is a reality even some of the top property developers in uae agree with.
 As is the case with most industries, the real estate sector has witnessed significant changes over recent years owing to the advent of technology and not every property developer has been quick to take advantage of it.
 Rapidly emerging technologies have redefined services delivery in the property space, paving way for better and more enhanced customer experience.

 Sustainability: Did you know that although cities occupy a mere 2 per cent of the land, they account for 70 per cent of the world’s energy-related carbon emissions?
 However, thanks to rising awareness levels, more and more customers are now looking for new buildings that have a sustainability rating, and this trend is encouraging new buildings to be energy conscious.
 And there is a list of property developers in UAE who are doing their best to include this in their offers.